How to Respond to Negative Customer Feedback

 According to Findstack, 94% of customers say they’ve avoided a business due to negative reviews, and the risk of increasing customer churn is 15% when you don’t respond to negative feedback.

-Take full responsibility for the problem instead of explaining yourself.
+Instead of explaining yourself, take full responsibility for the problem.
 Use the feedback to learn and improve your product development process.

 For example, RingCentral sets a great example here by taking responsibility and apologizing for the delayed response from support instead of explaining how their support desk is experiencing high traffic.